saumyaprasad07/Business-Analysis-on-Aggregate-Planning-at-Green-Mills/README.md

 2. Review monthly demand, resource data, and planning models.
 3. Compare strategy outcomes based on cost, workforce stability, and inventory levels.
 4. View `green_mills.pptx` for a summary and detailed recommendations.

-## Author

-**Saumya Prasad**
-Master’s in Information Systems
-Active in business analysis, data modeling, and process optimization.

-## License

-This project is provided for educational and analytical purposes.

-***